GoogleChrome/web.dev/src/site/content/en/blog/what-should-you-measure-to-improve-performance/index.md

 ---
 title: What should you measure to improve performance?
-subhead: Strategies to measure performance at each stage in the purchase funnel
+subhead: Strategies to measure performance at each stage in the purchase funnel.
 authors:
   - martinschierle
 date: 2019-05-31